 Macrame Panels for Boho Vibes

 Craft macrame panels to hang on your fence for a bohemian touch.
-They add a unique texture and are a fun weekend project to dive into.
+They add a unique texture and are a fun weekend project to dive into if you are looking for creative fence cover up ideas.

 Instant Greenery with Faux Ivy